POWERS & DUTIES

 e) Welfare Section: This Section is responsible for welfare matters of staff in case of distress.
 Financial sanction are enabled in case of death of staff while in service.
 Education merit scholarship assistance are recommended for sanction.

-h) Legal Section: This section is headed by a superintendent and assisted by an Inspector and Tax Assistant.
+f) Legal Section: This section is headed by a superintendent and assisted by an Inspector and EA/TA.
 The prime responsibility is to attend to the Legal matters of the Department in various Courts of Law including interaction with the Department’s Counsels.

 The second Additional Commissioner is designated as Joint Commissioner (Technical).
 He is entrusted with the job of Departmental Auditing of tax paying units, follow up of prosecution proceedings, and conduct legal matters in the Courts of law.
 The following are the Sections that report to him:

 (1) Technical Section: This Section has Superintendents, Inspectors and Ministerial Staff.
 This section shall co-ordinate in proper implementation of the tax policies of the Government of India.
 The section conveys the Policies, Notifications, Circulars and instructions of the Government to the field formations.
 The problems ascertained from the field formations are conveyed to the Government for devising/altering policy frame work.
 All the powers to grant permissions vested in Law are examined and recommended by this section.
 Revenue which has fallen into arrears and which cannot be recovered inspite of best efforts are examined for writing off.
 All remission claims are examined for sanction.
 The internal inspection of the various wings of the organization is designed and followed up.
 All Meetings with the Trade and Industry are handled.
 Clarifications required both by the field formations as well as Trade are examined and replied.